 I’m not keen on other people referring to someone by their diagnosis unless they know that person identifies as such.
 An illness identity is a very personal thing, and like any other aspect of identity, whether that’s gender, sexuality, religion, or whatever, I don’t think others have the right to make those identity determinations for us.

 That being said, I think it’s ridiculous to tell people living with mental illness how we should or should not identify and describe ourselves.
-Personally, sometimes I choose to reclaim the word crazy.
+Sometimes I choose to reclaim the word crazy.
 We should all be able to use whatever words we like to describe ourselves.

 In terms of the bigger picture when it comes to stigma, I think language like “he is bipolar” or “she is schizophrenic” is probably the least of our worries.
 And when it comes to saying “I am…”, anything goes.